 Robotic Prostate Surgery

-Robotic radical prostatectomy is a minimally invasive, or laparoscopic surgery to remove the cancerous prostate gland and some of the tissue surrounding it.
-Mount Sinai doctors performed the first robotic radical prostatectomy in New York using minimally invasive robotic surgery.
-We use a state-of-the-art robotics surgical system to remove the prostate through a few small incisions instead of one large incision.
+Robotic assisted laparoscopic prostatectomy is a minimally invasive surgery to remove the prostate.
+This operation has two types—the radical version is for prostate cancer, and the simple version is for benign prostatic hypertrophy, a condition in which the prostate gland is enlarged but not cancerous.
+Mount Sinai doctors performed the first robotic radical prostatectomy in New York.
+This operation uses a state-of-the-art robotics surgical system to remove the prostate through a few small incisions instead of one large incision, as was traditionally done in the open surgical approach.

 Robotic prostate surgery is extremely precise, which offers a variety of benefits over traditional (open) prostate surgery, including: